UsagiLiw/Internship_2020/README.md

   - Digit Hangman
   - Basic Web Crawler

-All of the solutions are are in each package name accordingly to problem name.
+All of the solutions are are in each package name accordingly to problem name inside src folder.

 ### For Basic Web Crawler problem
 Need to add JSoup as an external library